lanVoyager/lanVoyager.github.io/README.md

 Detailed implementation notes are documented [Here](https://lanvoyager.github.io/categories/nerdyNotes/)

 # Lessons Learnt
-- Pickup Javascirpt and CSS with these two powerful skills I believe you can implement most features on Hexo blog!
+- Pickup JavaScirpt and CSS, with these two powerful skills I believe you can implement most features on Hexo blog!
 [Sample Implementation](https://lanvoyager.github.io/posts/cc037a0/#more)
 - Add Interactive Maps [Sample Implementation](https://lanvoyager.github.io/posts/ddb3530/#more)
 - Add Dynamic Feature into Static Framework [Sample Implementation](https://lanvoyager.github.io/posts/2ef3ae62/)

-Special Notes on Image Repository: Due to the fact that popular cloud service like GoogleDrive, OneDrive, Dropbox are blocked in China, the pictures and audios on this blog are NOT viewable for readers from mainland China.
+**Special Notes on Image Repository:** Due to the fact that popular cloud service like GoogleDrive, OneDrive, Dropbox are blocked in China, the pictures and audios on this blog are NOT viewable for readers from mainland China.
 In the inital development stage, I tried several options to find a bypass.
 But due to strict registration requirements for Chinese Cloud Service, I basically failed them all.